-For a more comprehensive evaluation of the proposed RA-enabled MEC system (referred to as \textbf{RA-enabled scheme}), the following three schemes are considered: 1) \textbf{Fixed directional antenna scheme:} The deflections of all RAs are fixed as $\vec{\mathbf{f}}_n = \mathbf{e}_1$, $\forall n$.
-2) \textbf{Isotropic antenna scheme:} The directional gain is set to $G_0 = 1$ with $p = 0$ in \eqref{eq:G_model}.
-3) \textbf{Random-orientation scheme:} The orientation of each RA is randomly generated within the rotational ranges specified in (\ref{eq:P1_const2}).
+For comprehensive evaluation, the proposed RA-enabled MEC system is referred to as the \textbf{RA-enabled scheme}, and three benchmarks are considered: 1) \textbf{Fixed directional antenna scheme:} all RA deflections are fixed as $\vec{\mathbf{f}}_n=\mathbf{e}_1$, $\forall n$, where $\mathbf{e}_1=[1,0,0]^T$; 2) \textbf{Isotropic antenna scheme:} the directional gain is set to $G_0=1$ with $p=0$ in \eqref{eq:G_model}; and 3) \textbf{Random-orientation scheme:} each RA orientation is randomly generated within the rotational range specified in \eqref{eq:P1_const2}.

 In Fig.~\ref{fig.2}, we show the latencies of different schemes versus the offloading power $P$ for $K = 4$ and $F_{\text{max}} = 30\times 10^9\ \text{cycle/s}$.
-It is observed that the latencies of all schemes decrease with increasing offloading power, since a higher power improves the uplink offloading rate.
-It is worth noting that the performance gap between the proposed RA-enabled scheme and the benchmark schemes becomes less pronounced at very low and high offloading power.
-At low offloading power, noise dominates the link quality, making the directional gain insufficient to produce noticeable improvement.
-While at high offloading power, the latency is mainly constrained by the maximum computation capacity, the offloading communication capability is no longer the bottleneck, so the array directional gain provided by RA becomes less critical.
-Furthermore, the RA-enabled scheme always outperforms the benchmark schemes.
-This is primarily owing to the ability of RAs to adaptively rotate their boresight directions, which enhances the effective uplink channel gain and increases the offloading rate, thereby reducing the communication latency.
-In contrast, the isotropic antenna scheme and fixed directional antenna scheme exhibit higher latency due to the absence of directional enhancement, while the random-orientation scheme fails to fully exploit the directional gain owing to its non-optimized antenna orientations.
+It is observed that the latencies of all schemes decrease with increasing $P$, since a higher power improves the uplink offloading rate.
+The performance gap between the proposed RA-enabled scheme and the benchmark schemes becomes less pronounced at very low and high offloading power.
+At low power, noise dominates the link quality, making the directional gain insufficient to produce noticeable improvement.
+At high power, the latency is mainly constrained by the maximum computing capacity, and the offloading link is no longer the bottleneck, making the array directional gain provided by RA less critical.
+Furthermore, the RA-enabled scheme always outperforms the benchmark schemes, primarily owing to its ability to adaptively rotate the boresight directions, enhance the effective uplink channel gain, and increase the offloading rate.
+In contrast, the isotropic and fixed directional antenna schemes exhibit higher latency due to the absence of directional enhancement, while the random-orientation scheme fails to fully exploit the directional gain owing to its non-optimized antenna orientations.